lambdaisland/facai/README.md

 Or it will be... this is still heavily work in progress.
 This library is baby.
 Stay tuned.

+- test.check generators
+- specmonstah -> not intuitive at all
+- fakers

 ## Design goals

 - simple, convenient, example-based factories a la factory-bot